liao961120/post_migration/content/post/mathjax.md

 ---

 MathJax is a JavaScript display engine for mathematics that works in all browsers.
-By including MathJax support on the website, LaTeX mathematical expressions are rendered as pretty mathematical equations. <!--more-->
+By including MathJax support on the website, LaTeX mathematical expressions are rendered as pretty mathematical equations.

 ## Add MathJax Support